Carmy Berzatto: Career

 "...deeply steeped in French technique á la the Troisgros Brothers, Pierre Gagnaire, Jacques Maximin, Joël Robuchon, Jacques Pépin, Sébastien Bras, and their peers.
 It veers toward Scandinavian precision with a whole suite of René Redzepi tomes (though pastry chef Marcus keeps copies stashed out of harm's way on a shelf above his work station) and the works of Magnus Nilsson and Christian Puglisi.
 It trips into molecular whimsy via el Bulli, wends over to Japan to meditate on the methods of Masaharu Morimoto and Shizuo Tsuji; goes fancy Cali with 1988 F&W Best New Chef Thomas Keller, Alice Waters, and 2009 F&W Best New Chef Christopher Kostow; and finds soul and root in Italian and Italian American home cook fare as well as the works of African American scholars like Dr. Jessica B. Harris and Toni Tipton-Martin."

 Foodies love eyeballing Carmy's book collection.
-The stack visible in season one led to theories that Carmy may have worked in London at point.
-Another analysis judged his season one stack for being overwhelmingly white, perhaps because, per Los Angeles cookbook store owner Ken Concepcion, "I tag Carmy as early 30s, literally a rising-star chef.
-So he probably has gobbled up every single fine dining chef's book, which will [be] a very white list of authors, for the most part.
-But I think that's indicative of fine dining in itself, and of publishing."
 Also visible in the apartment and the restaurant office are Black Power Kitchen (multiple copies), The Hungry Eye by Leonard Barkan, The Flavor Thesaurus, Gullah Geechee Home Cooking, and Institut Paul Bocuse Gastronomique, and literally hundreds of other food books of various price points, in-print availability, and usefulness to a restaurant chef.
-A mass-market paperback edition of Anthony Bourdain's 2000 Kitchen Confidential surfaced at Carmy's mom's house in season four and drew comment.
+A mass-market paperback edition of Anthony Bourdain's 2000 Kitchen Confidential surfaced at Carmy's mom's house in season 4 and drew comment.
 The shelving of the books has no rhyme or reason; one theory is that "Maybe the staff reshelves haphazardly.
 [Carmy's] quite generous with his knives.
 Maybe cookbooks too."
-(There is reason to believe that Richie borrowed Carmy's copy of Unreasonable Hospitality by Will Guidara in the course of "Forks" and replaced it with a book about the films of his hero Ridley Scott.)